What is restorative reproductive medicine (RRM)?

 1. Fertility Charting and Tracking

 RRM often begins with observing and charting a woman’s menstrual cycle, paying attention to patterns in mucus production, hormone patterns, bleeding, and other cycle characteristics.
 This tracking reveals different phases and potential abnormalities in the reproductive cycle.
+The patterns can be interpreted much like an ECG (electrocardiogram) to help identify potential conditions and issues of concern.
+This information can be used to time investigations to the individuals’ hormonal cycle, and to guide timing of interventions and medications, as well as empower the couple to know optimal times for intercourse.
+Changes in the cycle tracking act as a form of biofeedback to assess efficacy of treatments.

-2. Diagnosis and Testing
+3. Diagnosis and Testing

-3. Personalized Treatment Plans
+4. Personalized Treatment Plans

-4. Conditions RRM treats: RRM does not just address infertility, recurrent miscarriage and pregnancy; it can also help manage and improve various reproductive and gynaecological conditions including:
+RRM does not just address infertility, recurrent miscarriage and pregnancy; it can also help manage and improve various reproductive and gynaecological conditions including:

-• Infertility (in both partners)
+• Infertility (in men, women, or both)

-• Recurrent miscarriages
+• Recurrent miscarriage

 • Ovarian cysts and endometriosis